rachelkuzmich/rachelkuzmich.github.io/index.md

 ## Explore
 - [About Me](./about) — background, research interests, and academic profile.
 - [Projects](./projects) — details about my [PhD](./projects/phd) and [Postdoc](./projects/postdoc) research.
-- [Blog... coming soon!](./blog) — occasional posts on ecology, remote sensing, and research life.
+- [Blog](./blog) — occasional posts on ecology, remote sensing, and research life.

 ---